aave/aip/content/aips/4ECDBF0FEEB4-AIP-ADD-STETH-TO-AAVE-V2.md

 The proposed aToken uses underlying stETH shares to store balances and implement the rebase ability.
 Thus, it has 2 private balances and 1 public balance.

 1. The internal (fixed-supply) balance and total supply are used for book-keeping.
 The deposited balance is stored in stETH shares and converted into the amount of the tokens with functions from stETH.
 Users’ balances are book-kept with the underlying ERC20 token.
 2. The internal (elastic-supply) balance and total supply correspond to the deposited balance without accrued interest.
 Rebasing of aSTETH according to stETH happens in this layer.
-Rebasing only affects the un-borrowed part of deposited stETH.
 3. The external (elastic-supply) balance and total supply correspond to the deposited balance with interest.

 Externally, the aSTETH behaves similar to every other aToken.
 It always maintains a 1:1 peg with the underlying stETH.